BEHeder/BEHeder.github.io/snake/snake.md

         const UP_KEY = 38;
         const DOWN_KEY = 40;
         const keyPressed = event.keyCode;

+        // return early if changingDirection is already true
+        // otherwise, change it to true
+        if (changingDirection) {
+            return;
+        }
+        changingDirection = true;

         // These are to help check if the snake is moving a certain direction const goingUp = dy === -10;